Enhancement in tunneling density of states in Luttinger liquid -- role of non-local interaction: Power law dependence of

 The electronic \tdosd~\cite{kane_fisher, SDas2009} at energy $E$ at the position $x$ is given by

-where $E_{n}^{N+1}, \vert n \rangle_{N+1}$ and $E_{0}^{N}, \vert 0 \rangle_{N}$ are the energy eigenvalues and eigenstates corresponding to the $n^{th}$ excited state of N+1 electron system and the ground state of the N electron system respectively for the interacting Hamiltonian given in Eq.~(\ref{Eq:Main_interacting Hamiltonian}) subjected to appropriate boundary condition ($S_1$ or $S_2$)and $\psi^{\dagger}(x)$ is the electron creation operator at position $x$.
-In particular we will be calculating \tdos only for the out-going edge as they only carry interesting information about the fixed point that the junction is tune to.
-Hence, to obtain the \tdos in terms of the bosonic filed we rewrite it as
+where $E_{n}^{N+1}, \vert n \rangle_{N+1}$ and $E_{0}^{N}, \vert 0 \rangle_{N}$ are the energy eigenvalues and eigenstates corresponding to the $n$th excited state of $(N+1)$-electron system and the ground state of the $N$-electron system, respectively, for the interacting Hamiltonian given in Eq.~(\ref{Eq:Main_interacting Hamiltonian}) subjected to appropriate boundary conditions ($S_1$ or $S_2$)and $\psi^{\dagger}(x)$ is the electron creation operator at position $x$.
+In particular, we will be calculating \tdosds only for the outgoing edge as they only carry interesting information about the fixed point to which the junction is tuned.
+Hence, to obtain the \tdos in terms of the bosonic field, we rewrite it as

 which in terms of the bosonic fields $\phi_{i O}$ reads as